Zigzag Canyon Overlook Hike on Mt Hood

 Geology of Zigzag Canyon

 As the Juan de Fuca tectonic plate subducts under North America, it forms a volcanic arc that extends from northern California into British Columbia.
 Volcanic activity at this subduction zone created the Cascade Mountains, including Mt Hood.
 At 11,250 feet, Mt Hood is the highest peak in Oregon as well as its most recently active volcano.
-Unlike the runny basaltic lava flows that covered many parts of Oregon like the Columbia Gorge, Mt Hood is made of mostly andesite and dacite, volcanic rocks with more silica content than basalt.
+Unlike the runny basaltic lava flows that covered many parts of Oregon, like the Columbia Gorge, Mt Hood is made of mostly andesite and dacite, volcanic rocks with more silica content than basalt.
 Having more silica makes lava more viscous and creates taller peaks.
-Andesite tends to be lighter in color than basalt and often breaks apart in plate-like chunks.
+Andesite tends to be lighter in color than basalt and often breaks apart into plate-like chunks.

 Most of Mt Hood, including the rock that makes up the walls of Zigzag Canyon, was formed by volcanic activity within the past 500,000 years or so.
 Minor eruptive events occurred as recently as the mid-1800s.
 The deep valley at Zigzag Canyon exists thanks to the erosive action of Mt Hood’s Zigzag Glacier.
 As the glacier melts in summer, it feeds the Zigzag River at the bottom of the canyon, which then flows into the Sandy River.